-Ed McCarthy is an author and freelance finance writer who covers private wealth topics for CFA Institute Magazine.
+Ed McCarthy is an author and freelance finance writer who covered private wealth topics for CFA Institute Magazine.
 He has written for many of the financial service industry’s leading publications, including Bloomberg Wealth Manager, Institutional Investor online, Financial Planning, Journal of Accountancy, and the Journal of Financial Planning.

 Post-financial crisis, the volume of outstanding bonds has grown.
 At the same time, however, consolidation among banks and broker/dealers has cut the number of market makers, and new regulations have reduced the capital these companies can commit to fixed-income inventories.